-The No Action alternative is normally included and evaluated to determine what the threat would be, based on risk assessment, to human health and the environment.
-The No Action risk assessment provides a baseline for the comparison of other alternatives.
-The No Action alternative would not reduce or eliminate exposure to groundwater impacted by COPCs, therefore the response objectives would not be met if the groundwater is determined to be impacted.
-Regardless of the effectiveness of the No Action alternative, the NCP requires the alternative be carried through the detailed analysis of alternatives.
+The No Action alternative provides a baseline for the comparison of other alternatives.
+The No Action alternative would not reduce or eliminate exposure to groundwater impacted by COPCs; therefore, the response objectives would not be met if the groundwater is determined to be impacted and if the groundwater poses a significant threat to ecological or human receptors.
+Regardless of the effectiveness of the No Action alternative, the NCP requires this alternative be carried through the detailed analysis of alternatives.

-3.3.2 INSTITUTIONAL CONTROLS
+3.3.2 INSTITUTIONAL AND ENGINEERING CONTROLS